dgwhited/guardduty-runbooks/runbooks/discovery-runtime-suspiciouscommand.md

 The Amazon EC2 instance or the container that is listed in the finding detail might have been compromised.

 The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings details in the GuardDuty console.
 You can find the details about the suspicious command in the `service.runtimeDetails.context` field of the finding JSON.
+Additional context, including process and process lineage information, is available in the finding for further investigation.

 **Remediation recommendations:**